 A function produces a result that may be useful for the calling program.
 The function can return the value using the keyword return.
-Once the execution control reaches the line with the return keyword, the control reaches the calling line, and the value next to the return is available to the caller by using an assignment statement.
+Once the execution control reaches the line with the return keyword, the execution reaches the calling line, and the value next to the return is available to the caller using an assignment statement.

-Following is an example of an ADD function, this time it returns the sum of values passed.
+Following is an example of an ADD function.
+This time it returns the sum of values passed.

 def ADD(x,y): #Start of function return x + y; pass; sum = ADD(4,8); print("ADD function returns result = ", sum);